1. The early bird catches the worm when you work from home

 7. Body, Soul, Spirit

-This unprecedented season has caused much stress, and the uncertainty of the future can be overwhelming at times.
-Prayer, meditation or practicing mindfulness can play a huge role in interrupting the negative power that this stress can play.
-Headspace, Calm have great solutions, or get in touch with Samaritains if you need help or can’t cope. https://www.samaritans.org/
+This unprecedented season has caused much worry, and the uncertainty of the future can be overwhelming at times.
+Home working can free up a bit more time and gives us the freedom to manage stress better.
+Prayer, meditation or mindfulness interrupt the negative power of stress.
+Headspace and Calm have great solutions, or if you’re struggling to cope or need more help, the Samaritans are there 24/7.

 8. Get Connected

-Yes indeed this is a time of social distancing, but we humans, are communal animals.
-How about a skype lunch date or call that person you have been meaning to in ages?
-Casual conversations, deep musing with a friend or reminiscing with family might be exactly the little boost you or they may need during the day, so get connected.
+Yes indeed, this is a time of social distancing, but we humans are communal animals.
+How about a Skype lunch date or call to that person you’ve been meaning to catch up with in ages?
+Casual conversations with colleagues, deep musing with a friend or reminiscing with family might be exactly the little boost you (or they) may need during the day.
+So, work from home but stay connected!

 Despite closing our clinics, we are still operating our Physiotherapy services.
 We know that your treatment to alleviate pain, weakness and continue your post and pre surgical care is paramount to your physical and mental wellness and therefore we are staying open for online appointments only.